Nova, Bondi, Toledo & Seville

 This extra ordinary interview with Paco de Lucia revealed a doorway to me last year.
 I needed to go to this place he was in and I needed to know what he had found.
 In my quest for finding Jewish traces in flamenco, this was gold.
 This was Paco.
 Undisputed all-time master of flamenco guitar.
 How could this be ignored?

-I located the filmmaker Manolo, who introduced me to Rafael, the manager of Toledo’s boutique hotel, Entre Dos Aguas, Paco’s former residence for his family and the place where he recorded his last album, Cositas Buenas.
+I located the filmmaker Manolo, who introduced me to Rafael, the manager of Toledo’s boutique hotel, Entre Dos Aguas and Paco’s former residence for his family and the place where he recorded his last album, Cositas Buenas.
 Rafael was kind, generous and overflowing with information.
 He treated me to a night in the casa, so I opted for Paco’s siesta room.
 What a delight.
-Coiled up inside the recording studio of Paco De Lucia, in the basement of his last private residence in ancient Toledo.
+Coiled up inside the home of Paco De Lucia his last private residence in ancient Toledo.

 Toledo is full of Jewish history.
 Two of the three synagogues in Spain are here.
 The walls of the streets are lined with an energy that is ancient, Visigoths and Romans, Jews and Christians, then finally Muslim caliphate.
 The Reconquista took it back but by then Jewish history was erased.
 I still don’t know what Hebrew scores Paco had read, but he felt their presence too.
 Los Judios.

-The next day, in the basement, the recording studio for Cositas Buenas, there were cd’s and records and I listened, imagined and danced, invoking the presence that once lived here.
+The entire next day I spent in the basement, the recording studio for Cositas Buenas.
+There were cd’s and records and I listened and imagined and danced, invoking the presence that once lived here.
 Good things indeed.

-Starting with intensive dancing in Seville for two months, I returned for a final week to this magical place, from where I started.
+I returned to Seville for a final week before home.
 Despite modern day massacres and ancient expulsions, Seville chooses to push its’ part in this history aside.
 The dungeon at Triana bridge, Castillo de San Jorge, is now the fabulously vibrant Triana market, which replaces any ruins below.

-These were once a museum but even that has been shut down.
-Next to the market on the other side is Callejon de la Inquisition.
+There was once a Sephardi museum in the Santa Cruz barrio (Jewish neighbourhood) but even that has been shut off.
+Behind the Triana market is Callejon de la Inquísicion.
 A tiny lane leading to the Guadalquivir river.

 Is that where they led them to the prison for questioning and torture?
-How did they get them across town to Plaza de San Francisco, where the public came to watch a ritualised event, the Auto de Fe?
+How did they get them across town to Plaza de San Francisco where the public came to watch a ritualised burning?
+The Auto de Fe.
 Where did they stash the ashes?

-The decree of expulsion was officially cancelled in 1992.
-Cordoba’s Mueso Sefardi displays names and artefacts on the walls of its fervent past.
+Cordoba’s museum, Casa de Sefarad displays names and artefacts on the walls of its fervent past.
+The decree of expulsion was officially annulled in 1992.

-Sevilla, why must you hide?
-Beautiful orange-filled trees and over a balcony, I see a banner hanging.
-‘Sefardies haced oir vuestra voz: denunciad la barbarie en Gaza por parte del gobierno Israeli’.
+So Sevilla, why must you hide?
+This magical place with its beautiful orange trees lining the streets and over a balcony, I spy a banner.
+‘Sefardies haced oir vuestra voz: denunciad la barbarie en Gaza por parte del gobierno Israeli.’

 Sephardim make your voice heard: denounce the barbarity in Gaza by the Israeli Government.